New Orleans Saints running back Alvin Kamara arrested on battery charge in Las Vegas after playing in Pro Bowl - KTVZ

 Police say the investigation is ongoing and are asking anyone with information to contact their office.

-Shortly before the arrest, Kamara participated in the NFL Pro Bowl in Las Vegas as one of the top running backs in the league this season.
+Shortly before the arrest, Kamara participated in the NFL Pro Bowl in Las Vegas as one of the top running backs in the league.
+Kamara has been named to the Pro Bowl in each of his five seasons in the NFL since being drafted in the third round by the Saints in 2017.

 In a statement to CNN, the NFL said, “We are aware of the matter but will decline further comment at this time. “